jimkang/videowall-seekbar/README.md

 videowall-seekbar
 ==================

-A very simple browser UI control for use with [Babelify]() that coordinates seeking in multiple videos.
+A very simple browser UI control for use with [Babelify](https://github.com/babel/babelify) that coordinates seeking in multiple videos.
+It is inspired by [slideways](https://github.com/substack/slideways/) but does not automatically insert a DOM element for you.

 It handles: